sorrir/node-bluetooth/README.md

   </policy>
 </busconfig>
 ```
 Make sure to replace `<YOUR_USER>` with your user name.
 Note that the above configuration is only for core BLE functionality using the Generic Attribute Profile (GATT).
-If intend to use more advanced functionality like custom agents, some additional send interfaces might have to be added.
-If you start getting `org.freedesktop.DBus.Error.AccessDenied` errors, add the required interface(s) from the following list:
+If you intend to use more advanced functionality like custom agents, some additional send interfaces might have to be added.
+If you start receiving `org.freedesktop.DBus.Error.AccessDenied` errors, add the required interface(s) from the following list:
 ```xml
 <allow send_interface="org.bluez.Agent1"/>
 <allow send_interface="org.bluez.Profile1"/>